Exchange Europe (ERASMUS+)

 TUBAF-specific information on Erasmus Studies/Application, Erasmus Internship, Erasmus staff mobility for teaching, Erasmus staff mobility for training, Erasmus Joint Master Degrees, Erasmus strategic partnerships

-Erasmus in partner countries (worldwide):
+Erasmus with partner countries (worldwide/ outside EU):

 Application for the academic year 2022/23 (winter semester 2022/23 and summer semester 2023) is expected to be open from mid-January 2022 to 28 February 2022.
 Please follow this link.

 If you would like to do an Erasmus internship, you will find further information here.